UACER: An Uncertainty-Adaptive Critic Ensemble Framework for Robust Adversarial Reinforcement Learning: Related Work

-\paragraph{Training Stability and Convergence Improvements for RARL.} While RARL has markedly advanced the robustness of RL policies, its adversarial formulation introduces fundamental challenges in training stability and convergence.
-These limitations are not confined to complex settings but are in inherent to the framework itself, as rigorously demonstrated by \citet{NEURIPS2020_fb2e2032}, who showed their persistence even in simple linear quadratic regulation problems.
-In response, recent research has primarily evolved along three directions: (i) Constrained optimization approaches, where DI-CARL \citep{DBLP:conf/aaai/ZhaiLDZWY22} established stability guarantees through dissipation inequation constraint and $L_2$ gain performance in adversary RL; \citet{yu2021robust} proposed an accelerated convergence method for linear quadratic games by employing Bregman divergence to effectively capture and adapt to the global structure of the constraint set. (ii) Curriculum learning methods enhance stability and robustness by progressively exposing the agent to escalating adversarial difficulty, notably through CAT \citep{DBLP:conf/ijcnn/ShengZDKCZ22}, which employed a structured curriculum to systematically increases task complexity, thereby ensuring stable and efficient training process. (iii) hybrid frameworks such as QARL \citep{DBLP:conf/iclr/ReddiT0CD24} that combine entropy regularization with quantal response equilibrium and use a temperature parameter to systematically manage adversary rationality in a curriculum learning manner, thereby accelerating convergence while easing the complexity of the saddle point optimization problem.
+While RARL has markedly advanced the robustness of RL policies, its adversarial formulation introduces fundamental challenges in training stability and convergence.
+These limitations are not confined to complex settings but are inherent to the framework itself, as rigorously demonstrated by \cite{NEURIPS2020_fb2e2032}, who showed their persistence even in simple linear quadratic regulation problems.
+In response, recent research has primarily evolved along three directions: (i) Constrained optimization approaches, where DI-CARL \cite{DBLP:conf/aaai/ZhaiLDZWY22} established stability guarantees through dissipation inequation constraint and $L_2$ gain performance in adversary RL, and Yu et al. \cite{yu2021robust} proposed an accelerated convergence method for linear quadratic games by employing Bregman divergence to effectively capture and adapt to the global structure of the constraint set. (ii) Curriculum learning methods enhance stability and robustness by progressively exposing the agent to escalating adversarial difficulty, notably through CAT \cite{DBLP:conf/ijcnn/ShengZDKCZ22}, which employed a structured curriculum to systematically increase task complexity, thereby ensuring a stable and efficient training process. (iii) Hybrid frameworks such as QARL \cite{DBLP:conf/iclr/ReddiT0CD24} that combine entropy regularization with quantal response equilibrium and use a temperature parameter to systematically manage adversary rationality in a curriculum learning manner, thereby accelerating convergence while easing the complexity of the saddle point optimization problem.
 In contrast, our work adopts an ensemble-based perspective that provides inherent stability to adversarial RL architecture through diversified Q-value estimation.
 This approach maintains compatibility with existing optimization strategies and further enhances the stability and convergence properties.